beelal-k/oto-task/README.md

 ### Common Issues
 1. **Port already in use**: Stop any running instances or change the port in `src/main.ts`
 2. **Module not found**: Run `pnpm install` again

-### Development Tips
-- Use `pnpm run start:dev` during development for auto-reload
-- Check the console for error messages
-- Review the NestJS documentation for detailed explanations